 Some Maine Coon breeders will say to get a Maine Coon Stud boy first, while some will say to get a girl first.
 I don’t know if there’s technically a right or wrong answer, but I can share my experience with you which might help you decide.
 Remember, I’m no expert but I can take you through a vault of emotions that drives me to write this post.

 My breeding journey started around March 2017.
-I started talking to a well known breeder about becoming a breeder.
+I started talking to a well-known breeder about becoming a breeder.
 She was willing to mentor me, as long as I only dealt with breeders that she approved of.
 The more I talked to her, the more I decided against working with her.
-I just didn't like the vibe I was getting, so I cut my ties with her.
-I'm glad I did!
-Since then I've discovered that her cattery has experienced some health issues.
-Back then, I didn't know much about properly vetting breeder cats or checking the health history.
+I just didn’t like the vibe I was getting, so I cut my ties with her.
+I’m glad I did!
+Since then I’ve discovered that her cattery has experienced some health issues.
+Back then, I didn’t know much about properly vetting breeder cats or checking their health history.

 Will a Maine Coon Stud Spray in the House?